-Plastics cards are the most loved cards all over.
+Plastic cards are the most loved cards all over.
 Currently, around 5 million people in the UAE use Credit cards which is more than half of the population of the UAE.
 But not even 50% of them are making correct use of it and most of them are still in a state of confusion about the charges.
 There are a few basic points one has to keep in mind while getting a credit card in order to get a good one to make the best use of it.
 This begins right from choosing the best credit card.

 Tips to choose the best credit card: